Sajib003/10-10-Playfair-Cipher/README.md

 # 10-10-Playfair-Cipher

-10*10 Playfair Cipher for solving the problem of default playfair cipher.
+10*10 Playfair Cipher for solving the problem of default playfair cipher using Python.

 1. Distingush betwwen I and J.
 2. Can add Uppercase, Lowercase, Number, Punctuation and some special characters.